Caltrain: Modernization and electrification

-The Caltrain Modernization Program will electrify the main line between San Francisco and the San Jose Tamien station, allowing transition from diesel-electric locomotive power to electric rolling stock.
-Proponents say electrification would improve service times via faster acceleration, allow better scheduling and reduce air pollution and noise.
+The Caltrain Modernization Program electrified the main line between San Francisco and the San Jose Tamien station, allowing transition from diesel-electric locomotive power to electric rolling stock.
+Proponents said electrification would improve service times via faster acceleration, allow better scheduling and reduce air pollution and noise.
 Electrification would also allow future expansion to downtown San Francisco.
 Electrified vehicles require less maintenance, but electrification will increase required track maintenance by about the same dollar amount, at least initially.
-The plan calls to electrify the system between San Francisco 4th and King Street station and San Jose Tamien station.
-Originally scheduled for completion by 2020, the schedule had slipped after three months of construction to December 30, 2021 and then April 22, 2022.
-At that point, Caltrain plans to use electric multiple units and increase service to six trains per hour in each direction.
+The plan called to electrify the system between San Francisco 4th and King Street station and San Jose Tamien station.
+Originally scheduled for completion by 2020, the first electric multiple unit services started on August 11, 2024, with full electrification achieved and diesel trains retired on September 21, 2024.

 The electrification project between San Francisco and Tamien is the first phase, the second phase being from Tamien station to Gilroy.
 Cost, excluding electric rolling stock, for the first phase was estimated at $471 million (2006 dollars).
 By 2016, costs had increased to $1.7 billion.
 Notably, in 2021, Caltrain stated that the overall cost of electrification had risen to $2.44 billion.
 As part of the Caltrain Modernization Program and mandated by the federal government, positive train control (PTC) was installed along the route between San Francisco and San Jose by late 2015.

-Caltrain plans to use lighter electric multiple units that do not comply with the Federal Railroad Administration (FRA) crashworthiness standards, but instead comply with the International Union of Railways (UIC) standards, on the electrified lines.
+Caltrain planned to use lighter electric multiple units that do not comply with the Federal Railroad Administration (FRA) crashworthiness standards, but instead comply with the International Union of Railways (UIC) standards, on the electrified lines.
 The FRA granted Caltrain a waiver to operate these units, which were previously banned on mixed-use lines with other FRA-compliant rolling stock due to concerns over crashworthiness, after Caltrain submitted simulation data showing UIC-compliant rolling stock performed no worse or even better than FRA-compliant rolling stock in crashes.
 Caltrain plans to retain its newer diesel-electric rolling stock for use on the Dumbarton Extension and service south of Tamien.

-Caltrain awarded the electrification and EMU contracts at the July 7, 2016 PCJPB board meeting to Balfour Beatty and Stadler Rail, respectively, signaling the start of modernization efforts that will make Caltrain more akin to rapid-transit services such as Bay Area Rapid Transit (BART) than traditional commuter services, and allow the future California High-Speed Rail trains to reach San Francisco utilizing Caltrain tracks.
+Caltrain awarded the electrification and EMU contracts at the July 7, 2016, PCJPB board meeting to Balfour Beatty and Stadler Rail, respectively, signaling the start of modernization efforts that will make Caltrain more akin to rapid-transit services such as Bay Area Rapid Transit (BART) than traditional commuter services, and allow the future California High-Speed Rail trains to reach San Francisco utilizing Caltrain tracks.
 In August 2016, Caltrain ordered sixteen six-car double-decker Stadler KISS electric multiple unit sets from Stadler Rail.
 The price is $166m for the 16 units, or $551m including an option of 96 more EMU cars.